+5.7.
 State of Minnesota

-Formaldehyde in Children's Products
+5.7.1 Formaldehyde in Children's Products

 Minnesota bans the sale of certain products intended for children aged 8 and under that contain intentionally added formaldehyde or ingredients that degrade into formaldehyde.
-A children's product is defined as a product primarily designed or intended by a manufacturer to be physically applied to or introduced into a child's body, including any article used as a component of such a product, excluding a food, beverage, dietary supplement, pharmaceutical product or biologic, children's toys (covered under ASTM F963), or a medical device.
+A children's product is defined as a product primarily designed or intended by a manufacturer to be physically applied to or introduced into a child's body, including any article used as a component of such a product, excluding foods, beverages, dietary supplements, pharmaceutical products or biologics, children's toys (covered under ASTM F963), or medical devices.